Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional as this was in the EU.

-The accession of Poland, and other eastern European countries between 2003 and 2013 allowed significant amounts of migration due to the freedom of Schengen movement.
-Many moved westwards, attracted by both higher wages and higher demand for low-skilled labour, coupled by
+The accession of Poland, and other A8 eastern European countries in 2004 allowed significant amounts of migration due to the freedom of Schengen movement.
+Many moved westwards, attracted by both higher wages and higher demand for low-skilled labour.

+There is some evidence that the bottom 10% of the pay scale in the UK has had wage growth suppressed by

 ### Inter-regional migration